CROI 2026 Chair and Vice Chairs

 Douglas D. Richman, MD

-Dr Richman is Distinguished Professor of Pathology and Medicine at University of California San Diego in San Diego, California.
-He held the Florence Seeley Riford Chair in AIDS Research until going Active Emeritus in 2019.
-He currently is actively maintaining a research laboratory, is Director of the UC San Diego HIV Institute, and Co-Director of the San Diego Center for AIDS Research.
-Dr. Richman is a Fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, the American Association of Physicians, and the Infectious Disease Society of America.
-Dr. Richman’s research focused on influenza virus, herpesviruses and hemorrhagic fever viruses before concentrating on HIV in the 1980s.
-He participated in the development of most of the first antiretroviral drugs.
-He helped design and conduct the clinical evaluation of new drugs and treatment strategies, including the first trial of combination antiretroviral therapy and the initial study documenting the value of the strategy of rendering HIV RNA undetectable.
-HIV drug resistance was originally recognized in his laboratory in 1988.
+Dr Richman is Distinguished Professor of Pathology and Medicine (Active Emeritus) at University of California San Diego in San Diego, California.
+He held the Florence Seeley Riford Chair in AIDS Research.
+He currently is Director of the UC San Diego HIV Institute, and Co-Director of the San Diego Center for AIDS Research.
+Dr Richman is a Fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, the American Association of Physicians, and the Infectious Disease Society of America.
+He is an infectious diseases clinician whose research focused on influenza virus, herpesviruses, and hemorrhagic fever viruses before concentrating on HIV in the 1980s.
+He participated in the development of most of the first antiretroviral drugs and helped to design and conduct the clinical evaluation of new drugs and treatment strategies, including the first trial of combination antiretroviral therapy and the initial study documenting the value of rendering plasma HIV RNA undetectable.
+HIV drug resistance was originally recognized in his laboratory.
 In addition to his continuing interest in HIV treatment and drug resistance, his research interests have focused on HIV pathogenesis, including the issues of viral latency and evolution.
-Dr. Richman has made major clinical and laboratory contributions to the field of HIV/AIDS, which collectively represent a model of translational medical research.

 Kimberly K. Scarsi, PharmD

-Dr Scarsi is a Professor at the University of Nebraska Medical Center (UNMC), with appointments in both the College of Pharmacy and College of Medicine.
-Dr Scarsi is an active investigator in the AIDS Clinical Trials Group (ACTG), where she is a scientific member of the Women’s Health Collaborative Science Group and a past member of the Tuberculosis Transformative Science Group.
-Locally, Dr Scarsi is a clinical consultant in the UNMC HIV clinic.
-Nationally, she has served terms on the US Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents, the Board of Directors for the HIV Medical Association, and the National Institutes of Health (NIH) Office of AIDS Research Advisory Council.
+Dr Scarsi is the Lewis and Antonia Harris Professor and Chair of the Department of Pharmacy Practice and Science at the University of Nebraska Medical Center (UNMC), with appointments in both the College of Pharmacy and College of Medicine.
+Her clinical pharmacology research program focuses on optimizing therapies for persons with HIV, with an emphasis on sex- and gender-related issues and tuberculosis coinfection.
+She has served terms on the US Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents, the Board of Directors for the HIV Medical Association, and the National Institutes of Health (NIH) Office of AIDS Research Advisory Council.

-Research Focus: Optimizing therapies for persons living with HIV, with an emphasis on sex/gender related issues and tuberculosis coinfection.
+Research Focus: Optimizing therapies for persons with HIV, with an emphasis on sex- and gender-related issues and tuberculosis coinfection

 Robert T. Schooley, MD